Rao-Pranava/Proxmox/README.md

 # Proxmox
-This repositry features the process of exporting and importing Virtual machine Disk files
+This repositry automates the process of exporting and importing Virtual machine Disk files

 # Useage